microsoft/Windows-DevRel/Tutorials/winui-local-ai/3-build-ui.md

  this.ExtendsContentIntoTitleBar = true;
 ```

-> **_Important:_** Visual Studio will display errors because you are activly developing.
+> **_Important:_** Visual Studio will display errors because you are actively developing.
 If you see error you can ignore until the end of the section or when you are ask to run the app.

 Now the MainWindow constructor is responsible for navigating the Frame control named MainFrame to display the MainPage when the application starts.
 It also resizes the default window and hide the default title bar.

 <details>
   <summary>Your code should look like the following:</summary>